 Facility Operations shall maintain HVAC systems at the following set points.
-Staff shall notify Facility Operations if an HVAC system is failing to perform to these set points, and Facility Operations staff shall make every effort to ensure HVAC systems provide the temperatures listed above.
+Staff shall notify Facility Operations if an HVAC system is failing to perform to these set points, and Facility Operations staff shall modify setpoints as necessary to actually achieve the temperature ranges listed.
 Facilities Operations staff shall install lockboxes or auto lockouts to enforce these set points where necessary.